LuwenWan/LuwenWan/content/authors/admin/_index.md

 I received my Ph.D. in Earth and Environmental Science from Michigan State University, where I worked on nutrient transport modeling across the Great Lakes Basin and agricultural tile drainage mapping across the US Midwest region.

 If you want to collaborate on research or project, please feel free to reach out!
+Email: wanluwen AT msu.edu